strahlw/primo-optimizer/docs/quickstart.rst

     Opening Anaconda prompt from Start Menu on Windows

 * Navigate to the directory where PRIMO source code is extracted.
-The path to this directory can be copy pasted from Windows Explorer.
+The path to this directory can be copy-pasted from Windows Explorer.

 .. figure:: _static/path.png
     :width: 800